John Goodman (pilgrim): Death

 The exact cause and date of his death are unknown.
-During the winter of 1620-1621, roughly half of everybody in the party died, overwhelming from sickness rather than cold or starvation.
+During the winter of 1620-1621, roughly half of everybody in the party died, overwhelmingly from sickness rather than cold or starvation.
 It is unknown if Goodman was among those people, and if so, of what he died.
 Governor William Bradford later recalled him as having been among those who died during that first winter, despite the fact that John Goodman's name appears in the 1623 Division of Land agreement in the colony.
 While less likely, it is theoretically possible that Goodman had a son whose name would have appeared on the agreement in place of his father's, although there is no record of a son joining him on the voyage over.
 Nevertheless, John Goodman's name does not appear at all in the 1627 Division of Land agreement, thus indicating that he likely died sometime between 1623 and 1627.